The best way to solve the shortage of supply of available houses to rent or buy across the whole of Britain

 Holiday lettings:

-(If considered advantageous planning-wise, a mix of these user designations, which should be specific to each individual house, might be allowed in the same street or location.)
+(If considered advantageous planning-wise, a mix of these user designations, which should be specific to each individual house, might even be allowed in the same street or location.)

-It is becoming clear that all towns and parishes with a housing crisis like St Ives & Porthleven in Cornwall, The South Hams in Devon, Ilfracombe in North Devon (as screened on BBC Spotlight on 30th July 2024), as well as Frome in Somerset and Whitby in North Yorkshire, should canvass for fully devolved planning decision-making powers to be provided to local town and parish councils up and down the whole country.
+It is becoming clear that all towns and parishes with a housing crisis like, for example, St Ives & Porthleven in Cornwall, The South Hams in Devon, Ilfracombe in North Devon (as screened on BBC Spotlight on 30th July 2024), as well as Frome in Somerset and Whitby in North Yorkshire, should canvass for fully devolved planning decision-making powers to be provided to local town and parish councils up and down the whole country.

 The towns named above have been in the news lately as being unable to resolve the crisis in housing, endemic in their regions over several decades past, where local workers as well as the retired are concerned.
 All this despite more powers having been devolved to their county or regional authorities over past years.
 This strongly suggests a wholly different planning policy is now needed.